mobxjs/mobx/docs/best/react.md

 ```

 This will react with the above sample data, array indexers count as property access.
 But **only** if the provided `index < length`.
-MobX will not track not-yet-existing indices or object properties (except when using maps).
+MobX will not track not-yet-existing indices.
 So always guard your array index based access with a `.length` check.

 #### Correct: access array functions in tracked function